MylesThomas/mylescgthomaspy/instructions.md

 # C:\Users\Myles\.pypirc
 [testpypi]
   username = __token__
-  password = <pypi-...>
+  password = pypi-...

 [pypi]
   username = __token__
-  password = <pypi-...>
+  password = pypi-...

 ```

-Note: I don't think this .pypirc file is doing anything, but leave it here at C:\Users\Myles\.pypirc so that we don't lose the API Tokens.
+Note: I am not certain this .pypirc file is doing anything, but leave it here at C:\Users\Myles\.pypirc so that we don't lose the API Tokens.
 (We will need to add them to CircleCI)

 We can proceed with testing out the package on test.pypi.org to make sure everything is working!